Need to talk? Call 1800 882 436.

 Keep an eye on how it's going

-If your baby becomes sleepy during tummy time, put them on their back to sleep in their crib.
+If your baby becomes sleepy during tummy time, place them on their back to sleep in their crib.
 As your baby gains more control of their head and arms, give them a ball to play with, rolling it back and forth from you to them.
 As they start to move around more, clear away any objects that might be dangerous, and introduce new toys and games.

-An adult should always be there during tummy time to make sure the baby is safe.
+An adult should always be present during tummy time to make sure the baby is safe.

 Speak to a maternal child health nurse